aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `add_approved_script_hash`

-Add the execution script hash of a successful governance proposal to the approved list.
-This is needed to bypass the mempool transaction size limit for approved governance proposal transactions that are too large (e.g. module upgrades).
+Add the execution script hash of a successful governance proposal to the approved list.<br/> This is needed to bypass the mempool transaction size limit for approved governance proposal transactions that<br/> are too large (e.g. module upgrades).

 <pre><code>public fun add_approved_script_hash(proposal_id: u64)<br/></code></pre>